Azure-Samples/azureai-assistant-tool/README.md

 ## 🆕 Latest News

-- **December 25, 2024:** Released 0.5.1 version of the tool containing **o1 Model Support** which allows to use o1 models with ChatAssistant (with limited completion settings) and **OpenAI Realtime Support**, with real-time audio interaction capabilities.
-The earlier Azure Cognitive Services for speech input and output has been removed from the tool, however Azure Speech SDK is still used within OpenAI Realtime for keyword based detection.
+- **January 18, 2025:** Released 0.5.1 version of the tool containing **o1 Model Support** which allows to use o1 models with ChatAssistant (with limited completion settings) and **OpenAI Realtime Support**, with real-time audio interaction capabilities.
+The Azure Cognitive Services for speech input and output has been removed from the tool, however Azure Speech SDK is still used within OpenAI Realtime for keyword based detection.
 For more detailed information, refer to the OpenAI Realtime Support section below.

 ## 🧱 What is Assistants from Azure OpenAI service?